C&O Canal trail in Washington DC, a recreational wonder

-The C&O Canal in Washington, D.C, isn’t just a canal.
-It is a recreational wonder that threads 184.5 miles through cities and greenways along the Potomac River in Maryland, Virginia and D.C.
+The C&O Canal trail in Washington DC, is more than a canal.
+It is a recreational wonder that threads 184.5 miles through cities and greenways along the Potomac River in Maryland, Virginia and Washington DC.

-When you travel to a large urban area like D.C., finding someplace that doesn’t involve city streets to get a little exercise isn’t always easy.
-Beautifully, D.C. does have a lot of options, but they are often right in the middle of the tourist zones.
-The C&O Canal trail (short for Chesapeake & Ohio Canal) is an option for running, biking, walking or hiking that is ridiculously easy to access from central Washington, D.C.
+When you travel to a large urban area like Washington DC, finding someplace that doesn’t involve city streets to get a little exercise isn’t always easy.
+Beautifully, the city does have a lot of options, but they are often right in the middle of the tourist zones.
+The C&O Canal trail (short for Chesapeake & Ohio Canal) is an option for running, biking, walking or hiking that is ridiculously easy to access from central Washington DC.
 The canal, which is part of the National Park Service, takes you along a riverbank that feels pretty far away from the hustle and bustle of downtown.
 Mile 0 of the historic path is right in Georgetown, and then continues along the Potomac River.

 The C&O Canal park is such a beloved jewel that there is a non-profit C&O Canal Association that was founded in 1954 to support, protect and promote it.
 Of course, it accepts donations to several funds that have been set up over the years to help in canal conservation.